smatechnologies/opconmft-docs/docs/security.md

 previously monitored and recorded by that adversary at any time in the past.
 Perfect Forward Secrecy is a property of certain modern ciphers which fully eliminates this risk through the use of additional, temporary keys that cannot be obtained by any eavesdropper.

-**OpConMFT supports Perfect Forward Secrecy by providing a large collection of PFS-enabled ciphers, including**
+**OpCon MFT supports Perfect Forward Secrecy by providing a large collection of PFS-enabled ciphers, including**

 - DHE-RSA-AES128-GCM-SHA256
 - DHE-RSA-AES128-SHA